 Flood emergencies - latest information

-You can find information about preparing for flooding.
 We also recommend you sign up for flood warnings.

 See Surrey County Council's advice on drainage and flooding.